talmolab/sleap/docs/tutorials/initial-labeling.rst

 |image4|

-You can **move the entire instance** by holding down the Alt key while you click and drag the instance.
-You can **rotate the instance** by using the scroll-wheel while holding down the Alt key (or Option on a Mac).
+You can **move the entire instance** by holding down the Alt key (or Option on a Mac), then click on a node and drag the instance.
+You can **rotate the instance** by holding down the Alt key, then click on a node and use the scroll-wheel.

 For body parts that are not visible in the frame, right-click the node (or its name) to **toggle visibility**.
 The node will appear smaller to show